sahirbhatnagar/atus/README.md

 * Think about hierarchical models more deeply.
 We should be able to explain why we use it

-Meeting March 26th (Max Sy, Kevisco)
+Meeting March 26th (Max, Sy, Kevisco)
 ---------------------------------

 [*A review of Bayesian variable selection methods: What, How and Which*](http://www.evolvedmicrobe.com/Literature/2009_Review%20of%20Bayesian%20Variable%20selection%20methods.pdf), by O'Hara and Sillanpaa (2009), with [code provided](http://ba.stat.cmu.edu/journal/2009/vol04/issue01/ohara/supplement.html)